google/CFU-Playground/proj/proj_accel_1/README.md

 (d) changed name of binary used by renode
 (e) removing basic_cfu directory, as it was unused

+Small further changes were required when the cfu_opX() macros was refactored to have 3 parameters rather than 2.

 There was one bug fix:

  *  Commit b2dac48dd09e0707d2aafd8b91f2e3beca2be13d: